top of page

 I had to decide: Download the Meta app, or never talk to these friends again?
 I decided to go with Whatsapp.

-I'm already running the privacy-oriented Graphene OS on a used Pixel, so I'm not super worried about tracking.
-However, Whatsapp requires new users to give a valid phone number to receive a verification text.
+I'm already running Graphene OS, a privacy-focused Android OS, on a used Pixel, so I'm not super worried about tracking.

-It used to be you could use a throwaway Google Voice number, but these days many platforms are savvy to that trick.
-So I went to veritel.io, which I recommend in Disengage.
+So I did some searching and found veritl.io, a site that offers temporary phone numbers for account verification.
 I chose "USA" for the country and "Whatsapp" for the app, and paid around $3.50 for a number that would last 15 minutes.

 It worked perfectly for the verification, and I was able to open my account and get in touch with my friends.